 Clue #5: Mason Cipher

-*The mason cipher key is included in the printables.
+*The Mason cipher key is included in the printables.

 Clue #6: Scytale Cipher

-Click the download link below to open the pdf clue printable files.
+Click the download link below to open the PDF clue printable files.
 (A new page will open.
 You can print from there or save the file to your computer for later.)

 I hope you have a lot of fun creating your own Spy Birthday party!